 To deal with looming compliance costs in the billions of dollars, many states in the U.S. are developing strategies that address ‘non-point’ sources such as agriculture, the largest unregulated source of nutrients in most watersheds.
-Nutrient trading programs that allow regulated ‘point source’ polluters to acquire lower-cost reductions from agriculture and other sources to offset high-cost regulatory mandates have been implemented in a number of states.
+Nutrient trading programs that allow lower-cost reductions from agriculture and other sources to offset high-cost regulatory mandates have been implemented in a number of states.
 More will follow.
 In a recent Letter of Expectation to Pennsylvania, US EPA went on record for the first time in support of credit trading and competitive procurement from the private-sector, especially to offset looming stormwater requirements.

-Wisconsin recently passed the Clean Waters Healthy Economy Act.
-Legislation has been introduced in Pennsylvania in response to a 2013 bipartisan legislative study that concluded a competitive bidding strategy open to all sources could save the state’s taxpayers more than 90 percent of anticipated compliance costs.
+Wisconsin passed the Clean Waters Healthy Economy Act.
+Legislation was introduced in Pennsylvania in June 2017 in response to a bipartisan legislative study that concluded a competitive bidding strategy open to all sources could save the state’s taxpayers more than 90 percent of anticipated compliance costs.
 That legislation recently passed the PA Senate in a bipartisan 47-2 vote and is now being considered in the House.
 In April 2017 Illinois announced it was moving toward a trading strategy.
 Maryland and Arkansas have announced they are moving forward with credit trading; Virginia already has.
 Change is happening now.

 This is a game-changer